MrGorbunov/Connect-4-AI/README.md

 # Connect-4-AI
-An AI that can run on a Raspberry Pi and take button inputs to play a game of connect 4 with you.
+An AI that can play a game of connect 4 with you.

-This project is in python
-The GUI is written with pygame
+This project is in python 2 (written in 2.7.17), _will not work with python3_ The GUI is written with pygame
-Images made with Gimp (only the .pngs are in this repo)
+Images made with Gimp (only the .pngs are in this repo) Sounds downloaded from freesounds.com

 The AI functions via a min-max algorithm.
 The only inputs for the player are left, right, and select.

-This is currently in development, so there are still a lot of missing things (AI, Pi integration, etc)
+There were initially plans to make this run on a Pi, but that was dropped.

 ## Legal